survivejs/webpack-book/manuscript/loading_assets/04_loading_images.md

 }
 ```

+T> If you want to output your images below a specific directory, set it up like this: `name: './images/[hash].[ext]'`.
+Adjust to your liking.

 ## Loading SVGs

 Webpack has a [few ways](https://github.com/webpack/webpack/issues/595) to load SVGs.
 However the simplest way is through *file-loader* as follows: